In June, as the primary was getting closer, I suggested a series of questions that anyone should ask our Oklahoma State Superintendent candidates.

 And so, the building that has wrecked its owners is being wrecked.
 Justice?
 Perhaps.

-There was a larger-than-usual crowIMG_0217d gathered at the Oklahoma State Board of Education meeting yesterday, June 26th.
+There was a larger-than-usual crowd gathered at the Oklahoma State Board of Education meeting yesterday, June 26th.
 The room filled completely although the location had been changed to a huge Oklahoma Senate hearing room to accommodate it.

 After some formalities, Supt.
 Barresi started off saying that she wanted to first make “some brief comments”.
 Here is about the first 2 1/2 minutes of those opening remarks.
 If you can’t take even that much, just stop it and keep reading.